nf-core/configs/docs/eddie.md

 # nf-core/configs: Eddie Configuration

-nf-core pipelines sarek, rnaseq, atacseq, and viralrecon have all been tested on the University of Edinburgh Eddie HPC.
-All except atacseq have pipeline-specific config files; atacseq does not yet support this.
+nf-core pipelines sarek, rnaseq, atacseq, scrnaseq, chipseq, and viralrecon have all been tested on the University of Edinburgh Eddie HPC.
+All except atacseq and chipseq have pipeline-specific config files; atacseq does not yet support this.

 ## Getting help